Executive Director and Curator

 Public Relations and Shop Assistant

-William Hlowatzki, Public Relations and Events Coordinator, has been with the Gallery since 2001 as a part-time contractor and then became full time in 2004.
+William Hlowatzki, Public Relations and Shop Assistant, has been with the Gallery since 2001 as a part-time contractor and then became full time in 2004.
 William has worked in various service and non-profit organizations his entire career.
-As the Events Coordinator he ensures all public and private events run smoothly.

 Curatorial & Collections Coordinator